 - Using the Five Strategies to embed Virtues across all aspects of school life

 - Honour the Spirit

 - Art of Companioning

-Throughout the week, acknowledge, guide and correct using the language of the virtues in your interaction with the students.
-You can acknowledge with wow cards or prepare students for a virtue needed in a particular situation or correct with the purpose of restoring the child to the community.
+Throughout the week, we acknowledge, guide and correct using the language of the virtues in our interactions with the students.
+We can acknowledge with WOW cards, prepare students for a virtue needed in a particular situation, or correct to restore the child to the community.

-- Monday - Introduce the virtue of the week in the Morning Meeting.
-Read the card, talk about what virtue means.
+- Monday - we introduce the virtue of the week in our Morning Meeting and Assembly.
+Read the card, and talk about what virtue means.
 Discuss what that would look like.
-For elementary years, the children could act it out to show that virtue.
-For middle years & upper years, the children could set personal goals for the week with that virtue in mind or one that they really want to work on.
+The children could set personal goals for the week, with that virtue in mind or one they want to work on.

-- Wednesday - During a Morning Meeting, check-in to see how it's going so far with the virtue of the week.
+- Wednesday - During a Morning Meeting, check in to see how it is going with the Virtue of the Week.

-- Friday - Virtue Ceremony - a place to celebrate and acknowledge everyone for their virtues used throughout the week.
+- Friday - Virtues Ceremony - a place to celebrate and acknowledge everyone for their virtues used throughout the week.